 We know that costs associated with flight training can be quite an investment.
-For financing your program, we recommend AOPA which is geared specifically toward pilot training:
+For financing your program, we recommend AOPA, which is explicitly geared toward pilot training:

 AOPA Finance https://www.finance.aopa.org 1-800-627-5263

-Other options for financing may be your personal credit union or a low or no-interest credit card.
+Other options for financing may be your credit union or a low or no-interest credit card.